Acclaimed actor Hill Harper seeking US Senate seat - ExBulletin

 Harper’s background as a small business owner, union member and activist positions him as a unique candidate who emphasizes his status as a careerless politician.

-He said his campaign would be fueled by the people, for the people, hoping that trait would give him an edge in Congress.
+He said his campaign would be “powered by the people, for the people,” hoping the trait would give him an edge in Congress.

 In an interview with The Associated Press preceding her announcement, Harper stressed the importance of representing the people rather than sticking to party lines.